Rodrigossz/CV/README.md

 ### Senior Cosmos DB Architect - KForce (July/2025 - Feb/2026)

-Azure Cosmos DB architect for a MDM project:
+Azure Cosmos DB architect for a MDM project for a healthcare client.
+Definition and implementation of:
  + Cost analysis
+ +  Data architecture and integration
+ + Data model and indexing policy
+ + Retention policy
- + Performance
+ + Performance requirements and optimization
  + Security
- + High availability
+ + High availability and disaster recovery
- + Data architecture
- + Data engineering
- + Bulk load using Python
+ + Data engineering: Bulk load using Python, transactions propagation using Change Feed and Azure Functions
  + DevOps templates for CI/CD